archywillhe/0a.io-v0/posts/chapter2/featured/2018-10-07-the-future.md

 >
 ><small style="opacity:0.7"> サカナクション　/　GO TO THE FUTURE (2006)</small>

-After an almost endless conversation with the Hover support team, I regained access to my lost domain <code>[0a.io](http://0a.io)</code> just weeks before it would expire and disappear into the fantasy land of domain merchants.
-[I screwed up and lost the domain last December](https://0a.io/chapter2/losing-my-Hover-registered-email-and-domain.html), after which I founded [<code>zer0.degree</code>](https://web.archive.org/web/20180916073019/https://zer0.degree/) as I tried to calm the fuck down and stay cool. <code>[0a.io](http://0a.io)</code> had been like an identity to me.
-I was devastated.
-On the other hand it was a wake-up call too.
-I realised that aside from showing people I go by the email address <code>[a@0a.io](http://0a.io)</code>, there were no other means I could efficiently communicate my coolness in a cool way.
-I had constantly failed to be the high achiever I wanted to be.
-All projects I'd started ended up in a failed state.
-I was never a part of anything remotely groundbreaking.

-Perhaps I am now back on the track again to attempt an intersection with something great.
+Perchance I am now back on track again to attempt another intersection with something great.
 With my dear [sister](https://www.youtube.com/watch?v=fZ1Jxef2hiE) this time.
 All the right pieces are gradually falling into place as they rapidly hot-swap in unfathomable ways.
 We are as confident we are going to inspire people and positively impact the world as we are skeptical if any of this makes sense.
 When the fascination for what shall arise has attached itself firmly to the precautionary tales of what shan't, the prophecies collapse and the Tao remains undefined and truthful to its ontological amusement.

 Hence it is said that the future can't be distinguished from the past.

 <br>
 <br>
-<span style="opacity:0.7;font-size:0.9em"><awaiting Japanese Translation from <a href="/chapter2/the-future.html">the future</a> as I continue to work on my Japanese></span>
+つづく